 If the pressure switch is bypassed and the furnace operates, then the switch itself has failed.
 But if bypassing the switch doesn’t cause the furnace to operate, the problem lies elsewhere in the system.

-How Do You Check a Pressure Switch on a Furnace?
+How Do You Check or Test Pressure Switch on a Furnace?

 If you want to test the functionality of your furnace pressure switch at home without having to call a technician, the process is pretty simple.